-How can nutrition therapy help with root cause in IBS?
+How can nutrition therapy help with root cause in Irritable Bowel Syndrome or IBS?

 By looking for an intolerance to a specific food or food compounds through an elimination diet or testing, by supporting digestive health and investigating if there is an imbalance of gut flora IBS symptoms can be alleviated or resolved altogether.
 How long IBS issues take to resolve depends on the underlying cause.

 Whilst a GP will do tests to check that you don’t have Irritable Bowel Disease (IBD) such as Ulcerative Colitis or Crohn’s Disease, there are no tests specific to IBS.
 A diagnosis is usually reached through a process of elimination.
 Diet is the usual factor in IBS with stress possibly acting as a contributory factor.

 For some, IBS may be due to a food intolerance, such as gluten, or due to an inability to manage foods high in salicilates, sweeteners or particular types of fiber, or may be triggered by high FODMAPs foods or it may be due to chronic bacterial, parasitic or fungal infection.